astorDev/nist/proxy/nginx/article/index.md

 }
 ```

-> We create `routes` subfolder, so that our files don't match pattern of the root config file: `include /etc/nginx/conf.d/*.conf;`
+> We create a `routes` subfolder so that our files don't match the pattern of the root config file: `include /etc/nginx/conf.d/*.conf;`

 ```conf
 location /one {